bbc/rd-apmm-python-lib-mediagrains/gsf_docs/gsf.md

 The current GSF version is 8.0.
 See the SSB [Versioning ](ssb.md#versioning) section for a description of how versions work from a readers perspective.

-Every GSF file contains a single "head" block, which itself contains other types of block, followed by a (possibly empty) sequence of "grai" blocks and finally a "grai" terminator block.
+Every GSF file starts with a single "head" block, which itself contains other types of blocks, followed by a (possibly empty) sequence of "grai" blocks and finally a "grai" terminator block.

 The "grai" terminator block has the block *size* set to 0 (and no content) which signals to readers that the GSF stream has ended.
 It is typically used by readers when receiving a GSF stream where the sender does not know the duration beforehand and has set *count* in "segm" to -1.